microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 };
 ```

-Please make sure to replace `<your tab name>` with the acutal tab name from your project.
+Please make sure to replace `<your tab name>` with the actual tab name from your project.

 {{< callout warning >}}